danielabar/meblog/src/markdown/rails-slack-app-part1.md

   &client_id=your_client_id
 ```

-If you click the button you'll be taken to a Slack page showing that the app is requesting permission to access your Slack workspace.
+If you click the "Add to Slack" button, you'll be taken to a Slack page showing that the app is requesting permission to access your Slack workspace.
 My workspace for development is named "TestBotDev":

 ![slack app oauth request permission](../images/slack-app-oauth-request-permissions.png "slack app oauth request permission")